-Given the different technologies that are required to meet demands of different utilities, IFC will fund these projects through structures that best suit the project requirements (senior debt, mezzanine, etc.) while rationalizing the use of the CIF-ACT funds to target minimum concessionality.
+Given the different technologies that are required to meet demands of different utilities, IFC will fund these projects through structures that best suit the project requirements (senior debt, subordinated debt, mezzanine, etc.) while rationalizing the use of the CIF-ACT funds to target minimum concessionality.

-The investment plan complements the government's efforts to encourage development of newer technologies such as energy storage, offshore wind, and floating solar while adopting a market-based approach as renewable energy through such technologies becomes more price competitive for distribution utilities to procure to meet their renewable portfolio standard requirements.
+The investment plan complements the government's strategic direction and efforts to encourage development of newer technologies such as energy storage, offshore wind, and floating solar while adopting a market-based approach as renewable energy through such technologies becomes more price competitive for distribution utilities to procure to meet their renewable portfolio standard requirements.

-IFC has ongoing discussions at various stages with a number of private sector players with plans to develop RE (including newer technologies) and storage projects.
+IFC has ongoing discussions at various stages with a number of private sector utilities and operators with plans to consider the voluntary early retirement or repurposing and transition of existing thermal plants, develop RE (including newer technologies) and storage projects.
 The CIF-ACT concessional financing will accelerate the projects' implementation as their economics improves.

-Result Indicator Baseline Target Data Source & Means of Verification Reduce GHG emissions GHG emissions reduced or avoided (million tCO 2 e) n/a 13 MDB results reporting Mobilized cofinancing Volume of CIF cofinancing leveraged (\$ million) n/a 560 MDB Public disclosures Coal abatement Capacity of coal PPAs displaced (million tons) n/a 8 MDB Public disclosures Cleaner energy sources Installed capacity of RE (MW) n/a 630 MDB Public disclosures
+Result Indicator Baseline Target Data Source & Means of Verification Reduce GHG emissions GHG emissions reduced or avoided (million tCO 2 e) n/a 13 MDB results reporting Mobilized cofinancing Volume of CIF cofinancing leveraged (\$ million) n/a 560 MDB Public disclosures Coal abatement Amount of coal diverted (million tons) n/a 8 MDB Public disclosures Cleaner energy sources Installed capacity of RE (MW) n/a 630 MDB Public disclosures